Thepowerofagod/Madara/README.md

 exploit
 ```
 ## Fake Update
+If the updates are coming from
+a https website, then we won't be able to hijack them
+and make fake updates.

 1. We need to do MITM
 2. We need to serve fake update form evilgrade